 Ever wonder what makes some Facebook posts, videos, or blogs “go viral,” while yours are lucky to have 7 shares and two comments?
 While it might seem like some well-kept secret, the truth is it’s easy enough to create shareable content, if you put some thought and creativity into your efforts.

 I noticed that others have been doing the suggested below and have been doing well to have their content shared on social media.

 Another tip is being yourself and building trust with your audience.
-Stay consistent with these tips and the ones below, and your content will have more engagement and be shared by others.
+Stay consistent with these tips below, and your content will have more engagement and be shared by others.

 Everyone Loves Infographics

 Whether you want to know more about how coffee is grown, or you’re looking for ways to boost your blog traffic, you’ll find a variety of infographics to fill you in.

 These colorful, easy-to-read graphics share vast amounts of data while still entertaining an audience.
 By condensing numbers and stats down to easily digestible bite-sized pieces, you can make valuable information highly understandable for any audience.
 Even better, your market will be happy to share (and share and share).

 If you’re not artistic, or don’t have the skills required to create your own, you can hire designers from Fiverr and Facebook groups for freelancers and Virtual Assistants.

 If you want to make your own you can use a tool such as Piktochart or Canva to quickly make infographics your audience will love.

 **Pro tip: create an embeddable link for your infographic and encourage other blog owners to share it on their sites.
 You’ll automatically drive traffic from every site that posts your content.